mgrahamsmith/ToolBox/bash/README.rst

 Miscellaneous
 --------------------------------------------------------------------------------

-In Linux, to signal EOF from Bash shell: :code:`Ctrl-D`
+To signal EOF from Bash shell: :code:`Ctrl-D`